Read the Code: SMC 10.08.040

-Citizens can report graffiti through My Spokane on the City of Spokane's website, and then click graffiti.
-You may also reach it here.
+Citizens can report graffiti online.
 The online portal can be used via computer or using a smartphone or tablet.
+You may also contact My Spokane by dialing 311, or for outside city limits, 509.755.CITY (2489).

 Property owners can take steps to prevent graffiti tagging on their property.
 Here are a few tips to keep you property graffiti-free.